Head, what's it about? Find out and don't get hung-up on that term ever again!

-OK smart guy, what if I don't have a tank and I'm pulling water from a lake and the lake is lower
+OK smart guy, what if I don't have a tank and I'm pulling water from a lake and the lake is lower than my pump.
+Ha!

 Figure 5 The effect of low level on the pump suction.

 The pump will still produce the same total head but the discharge head will go down.
 This means you may not have enough pressure to run your devices and you may need to consider getting a pump with a higher total head.